TheAntiSnipe/go-vault/Go/Distributed Systems with Go/Getting started with DS in Go.md

 Okay, we've never seen this specific way of declaring a function.
 What is this `c *Log` thingy in brackets behind the function name?

 Well, as we know, Go doesn't have the concept of classes.
 To allow for a function to be latched onto a struct, we use these things.
 They're called "methods on types".
 So basically, once someone creates a `Log` object, they can just do `objectname.Append()`.

+`c.mutex.Lock()` locks the current instance to prevent reads or writes while the operation is going on. `defer c.mutex.Unlock()` is a deferred unlock that happens once the current function has finished executing.
+Other than that, both the rest of the function and the rest of the remaining code is trivial.